Reina de la Noche

-Reina de la Noche is the ninth album by Mexican iconic pop singer Verónica Castro.
+Reina de la Noche (Queen of the Night) is the ninth album by Mexican iconic pop singer Verónica Castro.
 It was released in 1987.

 "Mala Noche... ¡No!" is the theme song to Verónica Castro's Hit show of the same name.
 Verónica Castro was filming the telenovela Rosa salvaje at the time.
 Due to the success of her album, "Reina de la Noche," she was invited to perform in the 30th anniversary celebration of Viña Del Mar.